BCathcart/Distributed-Hash-Table/README.md

   * Requests that need acknowledging are stored in the request cache
   * Responses are asynchronously received and matched to the request cache entry.
   * The request cache automatically re-sends internal messages after 250ms without a response.
 External request retries are the responsibility of the client.
+  * After a request has timed out, a PING message is sent to check if the node is still available.